 Flesh-eating bacteria linked to heroin kills 7 in California

-SAN DIEGO (AP) — A flesh-eating bacteria linked to the use of black tar heroin has killed at least seven people over the past two months in Southern California, authorities said.
+SAN DIEGO (AP) — A flesh-eating bacteria linked to the use of black tar heroin has killed at least seven people over the past two months in San Diego County, authorities said.

 Of the seven who died, five were men.
 The nine patients ranged from 19 to 57.